 TV: Saturday’s contest will be televised nationally on BTN (BTN2GO).
 Jeff Levering and Shon Morris will call the action.

 There will be a four-team Spirit Rally prior to Saturday’s game against Northern Iowa in Des Moines.
 The Huddle will be held from 1:30-3 p.m. in Veterans Memorial Hall in the Community Choice Credit Union Convention Center (730 Third Street).
 The convention Center is located across the street from the Wells Fargo Arena.

-Admission to the Huddle is free and it includes cash refreshments and concessions, giveaways, live music, and performances by each school's band and spirit squads.
-Visit jointheiclub.com
+Admission to the Huddle is free and it includes cash refreshments and concessions, giveaways, live music, and performances by each school’s band and spirit squads.
+Visit jointheiclub.com for more information.

 In the spirit of the season the event will be collecting gently used or new winter weather items for those in need in central Iowa.
 Please feel free to bring hats, gloves, mittens, coats and other winter weather gear to the event and we will donate them to Central Iowa Shelter & Services in Downtown Des Moines.